draenan/rmit-vagrant-build/README.md

 default format is not suitable.

-Currently if a box is destroyed via `vagrant destroy` without first running `vagrant ssh -- sudo ./satellite-deregister` you will need to manually remove the box from Satellite.
+Currently if a box is destroyed via `vagrant destroy` without first running `vagrant ssh -- sudo ./satellite-deregister` you will need to manually unsubscribe the box from Satellite.
+Deleting the system from Satellite is also a manual process; see below.

 ### Note for users of the vagrant-vbguest plugin